 Handling During Travel

 Hedgehogs usually feel more comfortable during their trip if they can hide in the carrier.
 Many will feel secure enough to sleep in their carriers on the road.
-If you choose to handle your hedgie during transport an old towel on your lap is recommended to protect your clothing.
+If a passenger chooses to handle the hedgie during transport an old towel on a lap is recommended to protect clothing.
 Hedgehogs will poop on you and will often poop a bit more when stressed.
 Tissues or paper towels to clean up messes and hand sanitizer are also handy to have in the car.
 While on the road hedgehogs will often be quite active and try to find a hiding place.
 Allowing your hedgie to burrow into the towel, or hide in a snuggle sack will help alleviate travel stress.